Machine Learning Research Unit (E 194-06)

 broader sense and includes several different computational problems, for

-instance, finding regularites or patterns in data.
+instance, finding regularities or patterns in data.
 By efficiency I mean

 on the one hand the classical computational complexity of decision,